buomsoo-kim/buomsoo-kim.github.io/_posts/2020-04-21-Attention-mechanism-19.md.md

 # Attention Mechanism in Neural Networks - 18.
 Transformer (2)

-In the [previous posting](https://buomsoo-kim.github.io/attention/2020/04/19/Attention-mechanism-17.md/), we have gone through the details of the Transformer architecture proposed by [Vaswani et al. (2017)](https://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf).
-From now on, let's see how we can implement the Transformer network in Pytorch, using ```nn.Transformer```.
-The details of Transformer can be very complicated and daunting.
-However, with some background knowledge obtained from the [previous posting](https://buomsoo-kim.github.io/attention/2020/04/19/Attention-mechanism-17.md/) and ```nn.Transformer```'s help, it is not so difficult.
+In the [previous posting](https://buomsoo-kim.github.io/attention/2020/04/20/Attention-mechanism-18.md/), we tried implementing the simple Transformer architecture with ```nn.Transformer```.
+In this posting, let's dig a little deeper and see how ```nn.Transformer``` works under the hood.

 ## Data import & preprocessing

-We come back to the English-German machine translation dataset from [manythings.org](https://www.manythings.org/anki/).
-If you are new here and interested in details, please refer to my [previous postings](https://buomsoo-kim.github.io/attention/2020/01/12/Attention-mechanism-3.md/) on *Seq2Seq*.
+Steps up to *creating dataset and datalodaer* are almost identical.
+So you can skim through these preliminary steps if you are familar with.

 Using Jupyter Notebook or Google Colaboratory, the data file can be fetched directly from the Web and unzipped.